- About us

 Changes to opening hours - Visa and Immigration Section

-Our opening hours are changing.
-From Monday 3 March 2014 we will be open on Monday, Wednesday, and Friday from 9am until 11am.
+From Monday 3 March 2014, the Immigration Section of the Australian Embassy will be open on Monday, Wednesday, and Friday from 9am until 11am.

 For further details of our opening hours please see the Contact Us section of our website.

 Fraud in Visa Applications

 All applicants for visas should be aware that if your application includes false or fraudulently obtained documents, or information that is false or misleading, your application may be refused.
 This includes information given by you, a member of your family, or another person acting on your behalf.
 You and your family members may also be barred from entering Australia for 3 years, which would include being considered for other visa types.
 This applies to both temporary visas (such as Visitors and Students), and permanent visas (such as Partner, Child and Other Family visas).